jaschhabra/s3utils/README.md

-      s3cmd help [TASK]                       # Describe available tasks or one specific task s3cmd list bucket:prefix                # list the keys of a bucket s3cmd listbuckets                       # lists all of the buckets in your account s3cmd put bucket:key file               # puts a file for the key in the bucket
+      s3cmd help [TASK]                       # Describe available tasks or one specific task s3cmd list bucket:prefix                # list the keys of a bucket s3cmd listbuckets                       # lists all of the buckets in your account s3cmd move bucket:key bucket:key        # moves a file or multiple files from one bucket to another s3cmd put bucket:key file               # puts a file for the key in the bucket s3cmd version                           #  gives the version of s3utils gem